2 Week Vietnam Itinerary: How To Spend 2 Weeks in Vietnam by JetSettingFools.com

 Typical boat at Trang An Boat, Ninh Binh Province, Vietnam

-Looking for other Vietnam day trips from Hanoi?
+Looking for other day trips from Hanoi?
 Alternative options are an overnight trip to Sapa, Vietnam – find out more – or explore the outskirts of Hanoi by bicycle or go further afield to the Perfume Pagoda.

 Day 5 – Learn About Vietnamese Food